Strange Intruder

-Strange Intruder is a 1956 film noir crime film directed by Irving Rapper and starring Edmund Purdom and Ida Lupino.
+Strange Intruder is a 1956 American film noir crime film directed by Irving Rapper and starring Edmund Purdom, Ida Lupino and Ann Harding.
+It was based on the 1952 Australian novel The Shades Will Not Vanish by Helen Fowler.
+The film was produced by Lindsley Parsons for release by Allied Artists.
+It was one of a number of noirs featuring Lupino.

 Plot

 Dying in a Korea prisoner-of-war camp, Adrian Carmichael learns his wife Alice has been unfaithful back home.
 He makes friend Paul Quentin promise not to let the Carmichaels' children be raised by another man, no matter what.

 Paul escapes from camp and is treated for trauma in a U.S. hospital for veterans.
 Having no family of his own, he visits Carmichael's and is made welcome.
 Alice has ended her affair with Howard Gray, but he is blackmailing her.
 Paul becomes consumed with his friend's last request and has terrible visions of killing Carmichael's kids.

 After a fight with Gray, he comes to realize that a return to the VA hospital is necessary.
 Treated like a part of the family now, Paul believes his frightening promise to be a thing of the past.